Supporting Local Communities in Botswana

 “Travelling is no longer just about the place, but the people, and assimilating to the culture of the destination helps travellers develop a deeper understanding of the country.”

-AndBeyond have created 101 jobs for the local community, and More than 85% of Wilderness Safaris staff members come from the rural and remote communities in which they work.
-And for 63% of employees, a job working for a Wilderness Safari camp is their first formal employment.
+AndBeyond has created 101 jobs for the local community, and more than 85% of Wilderness Safaris staff members come from the rural and remote communities in which they work.
+For 63% of employees, a job working for a Wilderness Safari camp is their first formal employment.
 Desert & Delta Safaris conducted a survey and found that 80% of their staff feel tourism has resulted in a positive impact on their home village.

 For a long time, cultures such as the San people have been oppressed and silenced, now they are regaining say over their own lives.
 Cultural excursions from safari lodges give these communities the chance to showcase and be proud of their traditions, free from outside influence.
 Tourism is not meant to make spectacles out of different cultures, and ecotourism promotes cultural understanding and celebration in partnership with the communities.